-WASHINGTON (AP) -- The government reports on the U.S. current account trade deficit for the July-September quarter.
+WASHINGTON (AP) -- The government reports on the U.S. current account trade deficit for the October-December quarter.
 The report will be released at 8:30 a.m.
-Eastern time Tuesday.
+Eastern time Wednesday.

 A smaller trade deficit usually means that U.S. companies are producing more to meet domestic and overseas demand.

 The monthly trade deficit, which covers merchandise and services, widened a bit in January, as Americans imported more food, machinery and petroleum.

 The economy grew at a 2.4 percent annual pace in the final three months of last year, down from a healthy 4.1 percent rate in the July-September quarter.

 Growth will likely weaken in the current January-March quarter, to about 2 percent, but most economists expect it will then pick up to a 3 percent pace for the rest of the year.

 - trade deficit